 What are Porcelain Crowns?

-A porcelain crown covers your entire tooth while preserving the inside tissue.
+A porcelain crown can cover the exterior of your tooth to create a beautiful and natural looking appearance.
+This type of crown will cover the entire tooth while preserving the inside tissue.
+If a traumatic incident to the mouth has occurred or even tooth decay, a porcelain dental crown is an excellent option.
+In addition, anyone who grinds their teeth would benefit from this procedure.
 Dr. LeSueur and Dr. Dodaro use porcelain crowns to preserve teeth with large areas of decay and those that are too weak for fillings, inlays or onlays.
-A porcelain crown will look, feel, and act just like your natural tooth!
+A porcelain crown will look, feel, and act just like your natural tooth.
+The best part is, your porcelain crown is resistant to staining, so drink your coffee or tea without worry.

 - They don’t reflect light in the same way, so they don’t look real and alive